yuhko-msft/microsoft-graph-docs/api-reference/beta/api/windowsupdates-catalog-list-entries.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the catalogEntry resources from the entries navigation property.
+Get the list of entries from a [catalog](../resources/windowsupdates-catalog.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).